yamad/vcftool/README.md

   -h, --help  show this help message and exit
 ```

+## Quickstart

+Download the code, then `pip install` the package, and run the provided `vcf-annotate` tool:

+    pip install .
+    vcf-annotate input.vcf > output.csv

+## Output

+The tool outputs a CSV file with one row per variant and the following columns,

+variant_id
+: as CHROM-POS-REF-ALT format

+type
+: variant type (mis, snp, del, ins)

+consequence
+: most deleterious consequence of variant. follows Sequence Ontology naming and order

+depth
+: read depth at variant site (DP in VCF INFO)

+read_count
+: read count supporting the variant (AO in VCF INFO)

+read_percent
+: percentage of reads supporting variant versus reads supporting reference. nan if no reference reads

+exac_frequency
+: allele frequency from ExAC database. empty if not available

+quality
+: QUAL score from VCF entry

 ## Notes

-Currently known to support the VCF v4.1 output of the [freeBayes](https://github.com/freebayes/freebayes) variant detector.
+Currently known to support VCF v4.1 output of the [freeBayes](https://github.com/freebayes/freebayes) variant detector.

-It does not fully support the VCF v4.1 specification, nor does it (knowingly) support later VCF specifications.
+However, it does not fully support the VCF v4.1 specification, nor does it (knowingly) support later VCF specifications.

 ## Missing VCF Features